-Students who have voluntarily withdrawn must submit a letter of application for readmission to the dean of students.
-Students who withdrew during or at the end of a semester in which they had been warned of academic deficiencies, or had been advised or required to withdraw by the Committee on Academic Standards, must apply for readmission to the committee via the dean of students.
-If such students are admitted, the committee may impose special conditions on their enrollment.
+Students who have withdrawn from the College and wish to be readmitted must write a letter to the dean of students requesting readmission to Kenyon.
+A student who withdrew during or at the end of a semester in which he or she had been warned of academic deficiencies, a student who withdrew while on conditional enrollment, or a student who was advised or required to withdraw from the College will have his or her letter of request referred to the Subcommittee on Academic Standing or the Faculty Committee on Academic Standards.
+The committee will consider the request for readmission and make a recommendation to the dean of students.
+If the students is readmitted, the committee or the dean may impose special conditions on the returning student's enrollment.

 Transfer of credit.
 Students who enroll at other institutions during their absence from Kenyon must so note in their letter of application.
 Official transcripts of such work must be sent directly to Kenyon's registrar.
-The registrar may grant Kenyon transfer credit for work successfully completed (with grades of C- or better) elsewhere during the student's absence in accordance with the regulations guiding the transfer of credit
+The registrar may grant Kenyon transfer credit for work successfully completed (with grades of C- or better) elsewhere during the student's absence in accordance with the regulations guiding the transfer of credit.